Carl Rogers: Person-centered therapy

 Rogers originally developed his theory as the foundation for a system of therapy.
 He initially called it "non-directive therapy" but later replaced the term "non-directive" with "client-centered", and still later "person-centered".
 Even before the publication of Client-Centered Therapy in 1951, Rogers believed the principles he was describing could be applied in a variety of contexts, not just in therapy.
 As a result, he started to use the term person-centered approach to describe his overall theory.
 Person-centered therapy is the application of the person-centered approach to therapy.
 Other applications include a theory of personality, interpersonal relations, education, nursing, cross-cultural relations and other "helping" professions and situations.
-In 1946 Rogers co-authored "Counseling with Returned Servicemen" with John L. Wallen (the creator of the behavioral model known as The Interpersonal Gap), documenting the application of person-centered approach to counseling military personnel returning from World War II.
+In 1946 Rogers co-authored "Counseling with Returned Servicemen" with John L. Wallen (the creator of the behavioral model known as The Interpersonal Gap), documenting the application of a person-centered approach to counseling military personnel returning from World War II.

 The first empirical evidence of the client-centered approach's effectiveness was published in 1941 at the Ohio State University by Elias Porter, using the recordings of therapeutic sessions between Rogers and his clients.
 Porter used Rogers's transcripts to devise a system to measure the degree of directiveness or non-directiveness a counselor employed.
 The counselor's attitude and orientation were shown to be instrumental in the decisions the client made.